How to Submit a Proposal

 - Make another change not listed above.

 You may use one form to make multiple changes to a single course.
 You may also use one form to make the same change to more than one course (for example, to make the same prerequisite change to two or three courses.).
 But if you are making different changes to different courses, please use separate forms for each course.
-Some changes may be approved and others not, and so we need to keep different kinds of requests separate to ensure accurate recordkeeping.

 - From the list below, select and download the file(s) that contain the materials you need to update.
 They have been divided into sections to try and make these easier to find